gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 Progress:

-Decorated:
+Decorated: 100%

-1- The Teufort Collection: In progress;
+1- The Teufort Collection: Complete;

-2- The Craftsmann Collection: In progress;
+2- The Craftsmann Collection: Complete;

 3- The Concealed Killer Collection: Complete;